 Cochlear Implant is not a “done it forget it” device.
 Persons using implants have to undergo post-operative Speech Therapy.
 It is important to have a Speech Therapist close by.
 At times there is a need for more than 1 therapy session per week.

-Accessories like connecting cords and batteries need replacement at regular intervals.
-Cochlear Implant accessories are more expensive than accessories of a Hearing Aid.
-The patient or the family should be aware of the regular expenses.
-One should consider the cost of Speech Therapy sessions as well.
+Accessories like connecting cords and batteries need replacement at regular intervals. cochlear implant accessories are more expensive than accessories of a hearing aid.

 Is Cochlear Implantation in Older Adults Advisable?